-• Use river data data
+Use river data

 The MIKE SHE overland-groundwater exchange option and leakage coefficient in flood areas are substituted with the corresponding riveraquifer conductance type and leakage coefficient specified for the coupling reach.
-Please note that the two reduced contact options (exchange types B and C) lead to the same overland-groundwater exchange option.
+Please note that the two reduced contact options ('River bed only' and 'Aquifer + Bed' mentioned in MIKE SHE User Guide) lead to the same overland-groundwater exchange option.